wadigzon/erp-assignment/README.md

 Repo for my assignments from ERP International LLC

 ## Question1
-Gets the list of prime numbers up to an input given
+Gets the list of prime numbers up to an input given (Rest API java server)

 ## Question2
 Adds new implementation for Employee